inclement/Pyonic-interpreter/README.rst

 Todo
 ----

-- Enable rotation (with setting)

-- Setting for scrollback length

 - Detect if interpreter is not there on resume
 - Halt thread on service exit
+- Add an 'About' page

+- Save to file button

+- Setting for scrollback length
 - Allow swiping to remove old entries
   - or other input clearing options
 - Add linting
-- Improve EOF related error when expecting indent (i.e. errors don't match those from the normal interpreter)

 ctypes problem